Pranav Mohanlal: Career

 In 2014, Pranav began working as an assistant director under Jeethu Joseph in the Tamil film Papanasam (2015), starring Kamal Haasan.
 He continued working as an assistant in Jeethu's next film Life of Josutty (2015) before departing.
 In September 2016, it was announced that he would be returning as an actor in a film to be directed by Jeethu and produced by Aashirvad Cinemas.
 The action-thriller titled Aadhi began principal photography in August 2017 and was released in January 2018.
 He wrote, sang and performed the English song "Gypsy Women" in the film.
 Aadhi received positive response, particularly for Pranav's parkour stunt; the film was a commercial success grossing ₹35 crore in a month.
 It was one of the highest-grossing Malayalam films of the year.
 His second film Irupathiyonnaam Noottaandu directed by Arun Gopy and produced by Tomichan Mulakuppadam was released in 2019, receiving mostly negative reviews and was a commercial failure.

 He appeared in a guest role as young Kunjali Marakkar IV in the Priyadarshan-directed period film Marakkar: Arabikadalinte Simham (2020), starring Mohanlal.
 In 2020, he began filming Hridayam, written and directed by Vineeth Sreenivasan.
 Released worldwide in January 2022, the film was well received by critics and was one of the highest-grossing films of the year.
-He collaborated again with Vineeth for Varshangalkku Shesham (2024).
+He collaborated again with Vineeth for Varshangalkku Shesham (2024).The film released to positive to mixed response from critics and audience but collected well at the box office eventually became one of the highest grossing Malayalam film of 2024.

+In 2025, Pranav starred in the Malayalam horror thriller Diés Iraé, directed by Rahul Sadasivan.Released on 31 October 2025 coinciding with halloween, Dies Irae garnered positive reviews from critics and audiences, with particular praise for Pranav's performance and the film's direction, screenplay and technical execution.
+Diés Iraé performed well at the box office, becoming the highest-grossing A-rated Malayalam film after Marco and one of the highest-grossing Malayalam films in 2025.